minvws/nl-covid19-data-dashboard/README.md

 `yarn build`
 Builds the app for production to the out folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 All pages are output as static HTML files through next export, ready to be served on any static file server.

+`yarn download`
+This downloads the latest data files from the production server and places the data in the right folder.